Large deviation bounds for the Airy point process: Estimates for the Airy point process

 \begin{proof}[Proof of Proposition \ref{PropAiry2}] The proof is based on dyadic decomposition and comparison with the Airy operator.
-Note that the number of eigenvalues of the Airy operator that are $\leq\lambda$ is determined by the number of blow-ups of the ODE
+We recall from Section \ref{Sect.n1} that the eigenvalues of the Airy operator are denoted by $\gamma_1<\gamma_2<\cdots$.
+We also note that the number of eigenvalues of the Airy operator that are less than or equal to $\lambda$ is equal to the number of blow-ups of $q(x),x\geq 0$, where $q(x)$ is defined by

-In the following, we assume that $k$ is sufficiently large.
+In the following, we assume that $K\geq 1000$ and is sufficiently large (depending on $\beta$).